Questions? Suffolk DBT Roslyn (516) 714-4707 | Babylon Suffolk DBT (631) 403-4719 | Mt. Sinai (631) 828-2264 | NYC (646) 939-5210

 The key to overcoming depression is building an arsenal of coping mechanisms that breaks the cycle of overly critical thinking.
 DBT for depression is full of coping mechanisms that ask you to face the negative aspects of your life head-on and with acceptance, so that you may ultimately overcome them.

-To get started with your DBT journey, reach out to one of our counselors today.
+To get started with your DBT journey and improve your ability to cope with depression, reach out to one of our counselors today.

 Click here for more information on Depression Treatment.